indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 New Features
 ^^^^^^^^^^^^

-* Windows MSI installers for PyOxidizer are now available.
-The installers are built with PyOxidizer, using its built-in support for producing MSI installers.
+* Per-platform Windows MSI and multi-platform Windows exe installers for PyOxidizer are now available.
+The installers are built with PyOxidizer, using its built-in support for producing Windows installers.

 .. _version_0_12_0: